About us - UK Pharmascan

 What is UK PharmaScan?

 UK PharmaScan is a database of information on new medicines, indications and formulations in the pharmaceutical pipeline.
 Pharmaceutical companies enter data from 3 years before UK availability or start of phase III clinical trials (whichever is earlier) up until availability in the UK.
-NHS England and horizon scanning organisations use the data for:
+NHS England, NHS Improvement and horizon scanning organisations use the data for:

 - pathway and system planning